19 Jan The Five Characteristics of Flawlessly Executing Organizations

 THE FIVE CHARACTERISTICS OF FLAWLESSLY EXECUTING ORGANIZATIONS

 What are Flawlessly Executing Organizations?
-Simply put, Flawlessly Executing Organizations win.
-They win because they possess high-performing teams whose planned activities are fully aligned to achieve organizational objectives in rapidly changing, complex environments.
+Simply put, Flawlessly Executing Organizations win more than they lose.
+They win because they possess high-performing teams whose planned activities are fully aligned to achieve organizational objectives in rapidly changing and complex environments.
 Organizations develop high-performing cultures by taking action to develop themselves in five general areas by implementing Flawless Execution℠ processes.

 Flawless Execution is a holistic organization development model that addresses each of these five areas.
 It serves as a simple, powerful process framework that, when fully implemented, accelerates an organization’s progress toward achieving the five characteristics of Flawlessly Executing Organizations.
 Briefly, the following are descriptions of each of the five characteristics.